Blow-ups and normal bundles in connective and nonconnective derived geometries: Geometric contexts

 \begin{Exm} Write $\Spec^\nc(\LSym_Y \MM) \setminus \{0\}$ for the pseudocomplement of the zero section $Y \to \Spec^\nc(\LSym_Y \MM)$.
 Then the vanishing locus of $\MM$ is equivalent to the pseudocomplement of $\Spec^\nc(\LSym_Y \MM) \setminus \{0\} \to Y$. \end{Exm}

 Let $A \in \DAlg$.
 Since the tensor product in $\Mod_A$ commutes with colimits in each variable separately, the symmetric monoidal category $\Mod_A$ is closed.
 We write $\Map_A(-,-)$ for the internal mapping object.
-Then $M \in \Mod_A$ is \textit{perfect} if the natural map
+Recall that $M \in \Mod_A$ is \textit{perfect} if the natural map

-is an equivalence.
+is an equivalence \cite[Def.~1.2.3.6]{ToenHAGII}.

 \begin{Def} A quasi-coherent module $\MM$ on $Y \in \St_{\CCC}$ is \textit{perfect} if $\MM_C \in \Mod_C$ is perfect for all $\Spec^\nc C \to Y$. \end{Def}

 \begin{Prop} If $\MM$ is perfect, then the vanishing locus $V(\MM) \to Y$ is nonconnectively affine. \end{Prop}